Labour Party (Netherlands): 1965–1989

-In the 1972 elections, neither the PvdA and its allies or the KVP and its allies were able to gain a majority.
+In the 1972 elections, neither the PvdA and its allies nor the KVP and its allies were able to gain a majority.
 The two sides were forced to work together.
 Joop den Uyl, the leader of the PvdA, led the cabinet.
-The cabinet was an extra-parliamentary cabinet and it was composed of members of the three progressive parties and members of the KVP and the ARP.
+The cabinet was an extra-parliamentary cabinet composed of members of the three progressive parties, the KVP and the ARP.
 The cabinet attempted to radically reform government, society and the economy, and a wide range of progressive social reforms were enacted during its time in office, such as significant increases in welfare payments and the indexation of benefits and the minimum wage to the cost of living.

 The PvdA also faced economic decline and was riddled with personal and ideological conflicts.
 The relationship between Prime Minister Den Uyl and the KVP Deputy Prime Minister Dries Van Agt was particularly problematic.
 These conflict culminated when the cabinet fell just before the 1977 general election.
 The PvdA came first in that election, but the ideological and personal conflict between Van Agt and Den Uyl prevented the formation of a new centre-left cabinet.
 After very long cabinet formation talks, the Christian Democratic Appeal (CDA), itself a new Christian democratic political formation composed of KVP, CHU and ARP, formed a government, based on a very narrow majority, with the VVD.
 The PvdA was left in opposition.

 In the 1981 general election, the incumbent CDA–VVD cabinet lost its majority.
-The CDA remained the largest party, but it was forced to co-operate with the PvdA and D66 (the PPR had left the alliance, after losing in the 1977 election).
-In the new cabinet led by Van Agt, Den Uyl returned to cabinet, now as Deputy Prime Minister.
+The CDA remained the largest party, but it was forced to co-operate with the PvdA and D'66 (the PPR had left the alliance, after losing in the 1977 election).
+In the new cabinet led by Van Agt, Den Uyl returned to cabinet as Deputy Prime Minister.
 The personal and ideological conflict between Van Agt and Den Uyl culminated in the fall of the cabinet just months after it was formed.
 The VVD and the CDA together had a majority in the 1982 general election and retained this in the 1986 general election.
 The PvdA was left in opposition.
 During this period the party began to reform.
-Den Uyl left politics in 1986, appointing former trade union leader Wim Kok as his successor.
+Den Uyl retired from politics in 1986, appointing former trade union leader Wim Kok as his successor.